pulumi/docs/reference/pkg/nodejs/@pulumi/aws/apigateway/index.md

 ```

-The name of the stage
+The name of the stage.
+If the specified stage already exists, it will be updated to point to the new deployment.
+If the stage does not exist, a new one will be created and point to this deployment.
+Use `""` to point at the default stage.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/node_modules/@pulumi/pulumi/resource.d.ts#L11">property urn</a>